Raise the Age

-Process all 16- and 17-year-olds as juveniles when they commit crimes to ensure they receive the intervention and evidence-based treatment they need
+All 16- and 17-year-olds who commit non-violent crimes will receive the intervention and evidence-based treatment they need.

 The Numbers are Appalling